holecekp/FuzzyMath/README.md

 However, the method has another overload, that takes the number of α-cuts for the resulting fuzzy number as an additional argument.
 This overload can operate also on input fuzzy numbers with different numbers of α-cuts.

 ## Intervals
-Intervals related clases are in the `Holecek.FuzzyMath.Intervals` namespace.
-The `Interval` class represents a closed interval and it's used in this library primarily to represent an α-cut of a fuzzy number.
+The classes related to intervals are found in the `Holecek.FuzzyMath.Intervals` namespace.
+The `Interval` class represents a closed interval and is primarily used in this library to represent the α-cut of a fuzzy number.

-The `Min` and `Max` properties represent the lower and the upper bound of the interval.
-Arithmetic operators `+`, `-`, `*`, and `/` are overloaded so they can be used for the interval arithmetic easily in a similar way described for the fuzzy numbers before.
+The `Min` and `Max` properties represent the lower and upper bounds of the interval.
+The arithmetic operators `+`, `-`, `*`, and `/` are overloaded, allowing for easy interval arithmetic in a similar way to the fuzzy numbers described earlier.